mateogianolio/blockman/README.md

 # blockr

 Blockr is a (Typed)Array manipulation tool that works similar to `Array.map` and `Array.reduce`, but for several elements at once.
+Written for image processing purposes.

 ```bash
 $ npm install blockr
 $ npm test
 ```

-Below is a short snippet of how to use blockr:
+### Usage

 ```javascript
 var blockr = require('blockr');